TartanLlama/tartanllama.github.io/_posts/2017-06-19-writing-a-linux-debugger-source-break.md

 };
 {% endhighlight %}

 We'll need to map between the symbol type we get from `libelfin` and our enum since we don't want the dependency poisoning this interface.
-Fortunately I picked the same names for everything, so this is dead easy:
+Fortunately I picked the same names for everything, so this is a straightforward map:

 {% highlight cpp %}
 symbol_type to_symbol_type(elf::stt sym) {